-Her spirituality flows from the baptismal call to share in the mission of Christ ... the call to proclaim the Good News, not by words but by deeds, deeds that spoke to her contemporaries because they addressed contemporary needs. her realize her parents were right and she was wrong.
-She ceased attending Masses celebrated by jurist priests.
+At first, young Anne Marie felt a priest was a priest and what was the difference so long as she had Eucharist.
+Eventually, an underground priest whom she was leading to a dying woman helped her realize her parents were right and she was wrong.
+She ceased attending Masses celebrated by priests who had taken the oath to the government.
 Instead, she gathered the community to pray the prayers of the Mass together and taught both children and adults the fundamentals of the faith.
-Such was the France in which Anne-Marie Javouhey grew to adulthood.
+Such was the France in which Anne Javouhey grew to adulthood.
 She spent her life creatively responding to the painful and disconcerting consequences of the events of her time.
 Living these events taught her many things: the importance of thinking things through with the help of many voices; the fact that she was, indeed, her brother's and sister's keeper, with a responsibility towards others; the inherent dignity of every human being.
+In the service of others, she discovered her call to serve the Other.